-The Australia and New Zealand Risk Committee ("ANZRC") provides oversight of the risks inherent in JPMCC's business in Australia and New Zealand, including credit, country, liquidity, market, model, principal, and structural interest rate risks.
-It also provides oversight of the risk governance frameworks for compliance, fiduciary, operational, and reputational risks.
+The Australia and New Zealand Risk Committee ("ANZRC") provides oversight of the risks inherent in JPMCC's business in Australia and New Zealand, including credit risk, market risk, structural interest rate risk, principal risk, liquidity risk, country risk and model risk.
+It also provides oversight of the governance frameworks for compliance (including fiduciary), conduct and operational risk (CCOR), and reputational risk.
 It reviews and recommends key risk metrics (credit, market, liquidity, principal, compliance, conduct and operational risk) and any other risk related matters as determined by the committee members.
 The Committee is chaired by the Australia and New Zealand Chief Risk Officer ("CRO") with committee members including the Senior Country Officer, the Senior Country Business Manager and representatives from the various Risk stripes, Treasury, Finance, Compliance, Internal Audit and Legal.